Powder Blue Cichlid Care Guide: The Hardy Beginner Mbuna

 Malawi Bloat

 The primary health concern for Powder Blues and all herbivorous mbuna.
 Caused by a protozoan that multiplies under stress or with improper diet, Malawi Bloat produces abdominal swelling, white feces, loss of appetite, and rapid breathing.
-It can be fatal within days.
+It is fatal within days.
 Prevention through a plant-based diet and excellent water quality is essential.
 Treat early cases with Metronidazole in a hospital tank.

 Ich (White Spot Disease)

 Stress-related ich shows up as small white spots on the body and fins.
 Raise temperature gradually to 82°F (28°C) and treat with an appropriate medication.
-Powder Blues are hardy and generally recover well with early treatment.
+Powder Blues are hardy and recover well with early treatment.

 Bacterial Infections